awseeley/Swift-Transparent-Navigation-Bar/README.md

 Swift Transparent Navigation Bar Tutorial
 ==============================

-Source code on adding in app purchases in Swift.
-Using Xcode 6.
+Source code on making a transparent Navigation Bar in Swift Using Xcode 6.

 Tutorial: